gautemo/Gaute-Meek-Olsen/src/today-i-learned/git-ignore-commited.md

 title: Ignore already committed files
 date: 2019-11-18
 category: git
+description: How to remove committed files that are later git ignored.
 ---

 If you have some files that should be ignored, but you discovered them after committing or pushing the files, this will fix that.